HarperDB/documentation/docs/developers/components/managing.md

 }
 ```

-npm will install all the components and store them in `{componentsRoot}`.
-A symlink back to `{rootPath}/node_modules` is also created for dependency resolution purposes.
+npm will install all the components and store them in `<componentsRoot>`.
+A symlink back to `<rootPath>/node_modules` is also created for dependency resolution purposes.

 The package prefix is automatically added, however you can manually set it in your package reference.